-AdvoCard have a dedicated Welfare Reform Advocacy Worker, Arlene Astley who provides individual and collective advocacy support to those who are being effected by Welfare Reforms.
+AdvoCard have a dedicated Advocacy Worker, Arlene Astley who provides individual and collective advocacy support to those who are being effected by Welfare Reform and changes to the new Social Security system in Scotland.
 If you feel that you need support to be listened to throughout the process of claiming benefits please call Arlene.
-Below are examples of the help that Arlene can provide.
-You may be interested in this report on Welfare Reform Advocacy:

 Individual Advocacy Support

-Employment and Support Allowance and Personal Independence Payments
+Employment and Support Allowance and Personal Independence Payment

 The ESA and PIP application processes and assessments can be distressing and confusing for those with poor mental health and because of the difficulty that many with mental health conditions have in explaining how their condition affects them, there is a risk that they will be wrongly assessed.
 The responsibility for collecting medical evidence also lies with the claimant.
 Individuals who do not have a good relationship with their care team may have difficulty in collecting this information.